PrestaShop/docs/src/content/1.7/development/webservice/tutorials/2-testing-access.md

 ## Resource schemas

-You can also see that each resource provides two link to access its schemas:
+You can also see that each resource provides two links to access its schemas:

 - **blank schema** which you can use as a blank content to create a resource
 - **synopsis schema** which is the same blank schema with additional details on each field